AriFordsham/GHCWiki/commentary/compiler/integrated-code-gen.md

-We propose reworking GHC's back end into an **Integrated Code Generator**, which will widen the interface between machine-independent and machine-independent parts of the back end.
+We propose reworking GHC's back end into an **Integrated Code Generator**, which will widen the interface between machine-independent and machine-dependent parts of the back end.
 We wish to **dissolve the barrier** between the current machine-independent transformations (CPS conversion, stack layout, etc) and the native-code generators